tvdstaaij/telegram-history-dump/README.md

 Usage notes:

-* Backing up [channels][6] is possible but requires a [test build][8] of telegram-cli until they merge this functionality into master.
-However, see known issues below.
 * It is possible to run telegram-cli on a different machine, e.g. as a daemon on a server.
 In this case you must pass `--accept-any-tcp` to telegram-cli and firewall the port appropriately to prevent unwanted exposure.
 Keep in mind